 Gaining practical and foundational knowledge under expert guidance will help you pinpoint what data trends to follow and what skill gaps you may need to fill in the future.

 Having this ability will make you a great asset to any organisation because it means no matter what the climate, you will constantly be adapting and able to:

 - identify inefficient processes,

 - improve data security and customer experience.

-Armed with the skills and experience to self-educate, you will be able to continuously add to your existing skillset and ensure you are up to date with the latest innovations in data science.
+Armed with the data science skills and experience to self-educate, you will be able to continuously add to your existing data anlytics skillset and ensure you are up to date with the latest innovations.

 Practical learning provides a deeper understanding of how things work and gives you transferable skills to use in your working life.
-The University of Adelaide’s online Master of Data Science (Applied) takes a hands-on approach to skill development so you can master state-of-the-art tools and languages.
+The University of Adelaide's online Master of Data Science (Applied) is a qualification of a data scientist through a hands-on approach to skill development so you can master state-of-the-art tools and languages.
 For more information about the data science programs offered by UoA, visit our programs page or contact an enrolment advisor today on 1300 291 117.